|“Customer”||Your organisation and includes employees, consultants, representatives and agents.|

 All Data entered into Aqilla by Customer is owned by the Customer and Aqilla will be bound by the Confidentiality terms set herein.
 Customer must maintain copies of all Customer Data inputted into the Software as required by the governing regulations issued by HM Customs & Revenue or other local regulatory frameworks.
-Upon Termination, all Data will be surrendered to the Customer and/or destroyed by Aqilla at the Customer’s request in line with European Data Protection Legislation.
+Upon Termination, all Data will be surrendered to the Customer and/or destroyed by Aqilla at the Customer’s request in line with UK Data Protection Legislation.

 Intellectual Property and Trademark